dianah-raharisoanarindra/dianah-raharisoanarindra.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* M.Sc. in Archaeology, University of Bourgogne Europe, France, 2025
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Paleontology, University of Antananarivo, Madagascar, 2020
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc. in Geosciences, University of Antananarivo, Madagascar, 2017

 Work experience
 ======